Benjamin Stubbing

 More about me

 - Ko te rarawa, ko ngai takoto, ko Ngati-Awa-Nui-a-Rangi aku iwi.
-Kei Pōneke ahau e noho ana.
 Kei Tamaki Makaurau taku kāinga.

-- Previously I’ve worked as a management consultant for PwC and as a research assistant at Victoria University, the Human Rights Measurement Initiative (HRMI), and the Ministry of Education.
+- Previously I’ve worked as a management consultant for PwC (briefly) and as a research assistant at Victoria University, the Human Rights Measurement Initiative (based in Motu), and the NZ Ministry of Education.

 - On weekends, I circulate an old-school links blast and I read very slowly.